Market Risk Premium

 Interpretation of Market Risk Premium

 Analysts use the CAPM (Capital Asset Pricing Model) to calculate an acceptable rate of return.
-Market risk premium is an important part of this.
+The market risk premium is an important part of this.
 Investors invest with the highest rate of return and the lowest risk, and this remains the ideal situation.
 In practical circumstances, however, this ideal rate is not always available.
 Therefore, an investor must take this as the reference rate.
-And, depending on the borrower’s risk-bearing capacity and creditworthiness, he must strive to obtain a rate of return close to this reference rate from the various available options.
+And depending on the borrower’s risk-bearing capacity and creditworthiness, he must strive to obtain a rate of return close to this reference rate from the various available options.

-It only says the additional amount that investors receive when investing in a risky market portfolio, rather than in risk-free assets.
-It does not say what amount investors accept for investing in risky assets, or in other words what should be acceptable to the investor or lender.
+It only says the additional amount that investors receive when investing in a risky market portfolio rather than in risk-free assets.
+It does not say what amount investors accept for investing in risky assets or, in other words, what should be acceptable to the investor or lender.
 Another important point is that all investment decisions are not based solely on this additional return or market risk premium.
 There are so many other factors that ultimately determine whether they invest or not.
 These are quantum of investments, investment period, return on investment, financial strength, future prospects of the business model, security of punctual payments, the status of other borrowings and thus the adequacy or excess of leverage status, and so on.